hashicorp/terraform/website/docs/providers/index.html.markdown

 Provider documentation in the Registry is versioned; you can use the version menu in the header to change which version you're viewing.

+Learn more about provider documentation rendering on the [provider registry documentation](https://www.terraform.io/docs/registry/providers/docs.html).

 ## Temporary Provider Documentation

 The following providers will be published on the Terraform Registry soon, but